Fonthill Letter: Chronology

-An endorsement on the letter after it had been folded is then added, describing Higa withdrawal from his suit against the bishop, but the exact nature of this is unknown.
+An endorsement on the letter after it had been folded is then added, describing Higa's withdrawal from his suit against the bishop, but the exact nature of this is unknown.

 This chronology owes much to the work of Simon Keynes and his analysis of the Fonthill Letter.

 Importance

 The letter would not have been significant at the time and would not have become a topic within the headlines of the Anglo-Saxon chronicle.
 However, historians now place great emphasis on the lessons it teaches about the working of Anglo-Saxon law and legal practices.
-It first received attention from Kentish antiquary William Somner and the letters text first appeared in print in the 1840 publication of John Mitchell Kemble's Codex Diplomaticus.
+It first received attention from Kentish antiquary William Somner, and the letter's text first appeared in print in the 1840 publication of John Mitchell Kemble's Codex Diplomaticus.
 It has now been approached by many historians with prominent examples being Simon Keynes and Dorothy Whitelock.

 The document shows the earliest example of written correspondence sent from an Anglo-Saxon layman to the king.
 It also shows the importance of kindred ties within Anglo-Saxon society as highlighted by the consistent support offered by Ordlaf for his godson Helmstan.
 The letter raises concerns of corruption and abuse of power as seen through Helmstan's ability to twist proceedings through connections with powerful figures such as Ordlaf.